 We all make choices with our money every day.
 It goes beyond trying to cut costs and avoid wasting money.
 Our money choices say a lot about what we value and what's important to us.
 It can be easy to point to others and say that their choices are stupid, but what about your financial choices?
 Could someone point to your spending and have a valid argument for calling it stupid?

 I know that I'm guilty of financial judging.
 I look at people who spend a great deal of money on a wedding, and I am flabbergasted.
 Why would anyone spend so much on one day?
 Of course, I didn't care much for having a big, expensive wedding.
 So it didn't make sense for me to have.
 For others, though, that sort of experience is very fulfilling.
 Who am I to tell them that enjoying the “big day” is wrong?

 My husband and I also have disagreements.
 I think it's kind of silly to spend money on action figures.
 He thinks that it's a waste to spend money on trips.
 We both prefer different things in life.
 He likes things, and I value experiences.
 One of us isn't “right,” and another isn't “wrong.”
 We're just different, and we have different priorities.

 Trying to force others to conform to your idea of what is a “smart” spending choice is almost always futile.
 I like buying (and enjoying) expensive chocolate.
 But if someone else prefers to spend money on expensive shoes, it's not my place to tell them that their priorities are messed up.
 Let others make their own spending choices.
 And hope that others will avoid criticizing you for your spending choices.

 When Financial Judging Might Be Appropriate

 However, when it comes to individual spending choices, it is rarely appropriate to judge.
-What you like to spend your money is different from what others like to spend their money on.
-When looking at others and their money management, it's often best to take a step back, and consider what your spending habits look like to them.
+What you like to spend your money on is different from what others like to spend their money on.
+When looking at others and their money management, it's often best to take a step back and consider what your spending habits look like to them.